<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6022889&amp;fmt=gif">

 history

-A workflow system allows users to answer the question – What is the status of a project/case, review, permit, inspection, certificate etc.?
+A workflow system allows users to answer the question – What is the status of a project, review, permit, inspection, certificate etc.?
 Allowing staff users to determine the status of records in a very easy and efficient manner allows them to provide better service to their customers.
-And if the customers choose to, they have access to real-time status of their projects/cases themselves.
+And if the customers choose to, they have access to real-time status of their projects themselves.

 Status Sensitive Actions